freenas/freenas-docs/userguide/sharing.rst

    +------------------------------+---------------+-------------------------------------------------------------------------------------------------------------+

-Once you click "OK", a pop-up will ask if you would like to enable the service.
+After clicking :guilabel:`OK`, a pop-up asks about enabling the service.
 Once the service starts, review the settings in :menuselection:`Services --> WebDAV` as they are used to determine which URL is used to access the WebDAV